gitrust/moviepy/Readme.md

-# Collection of movie.py experiments
+# Collection of moviepy experiments

 ## Videoeditor moviepy (based on python)